A village located at the north-western corner of Heathrow airport, one mile south-west of Harmondsworth

 Nearby Longfordmoor is the westernmost place in Greater London.
 Moor Bridge has provided the link to Longford since the 15th century, while Mad Bridge crosses the Wraysbury River and leads to Poyle – now in the borough of Slough – where apple grower Richard Cox created the Orange Pippin around 1825.
 Longfordmoor found itself more isolated than ever following the construction to its south of the access road connecting the M25 with Terminal 5.

-If the proposed construction of a third Heathrow runway goes ahead, the entire village of Longford will be erased from the face of the earth, soon after 2021.
+If the proposed construction of a third Heathrow runway goes ahead, the entire village of Longford will be erased from the face of the earth, sometime after 2021.

 Postcode area: West Drayton, UB7